amitlan/website/_posts/2022-11-22-query-perm-check.md

 OK, so where's the other bottleneck?

-`PortalStart()`, whose job is to initialize the plan tree for execution spends a non-trivial amount of time too, found in roughly 40% of the samples.
+`PortalStart()`, whose job is to initialize the plan tree for execution spends a non-trivial amount of time too, found in roughly over 30% of the samples.
 Expanding that frame, one hopes to find the culprits:

 ```